22 Beautiful Islands in the Philippines You Must See!

 I spent a week there as a non-diver and could have easily stayed longer.
 It’s the perfect little island for a holiday on a holiday.

 Biliran is a lush green island in the Eastern Visayas.
 There are numerous waterfalls and countless that are yet not discovered.

 The island is covered in thick jungle and some of the waterfalls are only reached by a long solitary hike.

 These are usually filled with a fusion of locals and tourists.
 Although the island in itself is not yet overcrowded by tourism.

 There are also a few beaches, though not the best of the Philippine islands.
 The beach on the west coast in Almeria is quite nice.

 The drive around the island is a good day trip with time for stops.
 The views you get on the way are mesmerizing.

+Have I missed any of the best islands of the Philippines?
 Tell me below which one of the beautiful islands in the Philippines is at the top of your list!

 Other articles you will love:

 - Picture Perfect: The Top Instagrammable Hotels and Hostels in The Philippines